 There are plenty of myths associated with VA loans, many of which are completely untrue and unfounded.
 One of these myths is that VA loans can take forever to close.

-While the average VA loan takes longer than other loan programs to close, they don’t take forever to close – in reality, according to Ellie Mae’s April 2020 Origination Report it took an average of 48 days for a VA loan to close in a 90-day period.
+While the average VA loan takes longer than other loan programs to close, they don’t take forever to close – in reality, according to ICE’s June 2021 Origination Report it took an average of 55 days for a VA loan to close.
 This includes everything, from applying for a mortgage to getting the keys to the home.

-In terms of home buying, 48 days is hardly forever.
-Overall, all purchase loans took an average of 42 days to close in the same 90-day period.
-When you’re getting some of the best rates available while avoiding a downpayment, six extra days is hardly a concern.
+In terms of home buying, 55 days is hardly forever.
+Overall, all purchase loans took an average of 49 days to close in the same 90-day period.
+When you’re getting some of the best rates available while avoiding a downpayment, five extra days is hardly a concern.

 The first thing any home buyer should do is get prequalified and preapproved.
 These two are similar, but they play different roles.
 Prequalification is the first step in the process, and it gives you an estimate on how much home you can afford.